 The 5th SIMM research seminar is organized by the Guildhall School of Music and Drama, the Copenhagen Centre for Research in Artistic Citizenship (CReARC/RMC) and the research platform SIMM and will be focussing on research on which music is proposed/created within social and community music projects.

 The seminar is planned to take place from 5 to 8th September 2022 at the Guildhall School in London.

 This research-seminar will welcome a small group of 20 post-graduate students, early-career researchers as well as experienced researchers – who are all involved in ongoing research on the possible role of music in social and community music programmes – to spend a 4-day seminar during which they will share their research experiences with eachother.

-The following facilitators will help the sharing of experiences and ideas and research methodologies: An De bisschop (University College Ghent – Conservatory of Music), Filip Verneert (Luca School of Arts, Leuven, BE), Maria Westvall (Centre for Research in Artistic Citizenship / CReARC/RMC, Copenhagen, DK).
+The following facilitators will help the sharing of experiences and ideas and research methodologies: An De bisschop (University College Ghent – Conservatory of Music), Filip Verneert (Luca School of Arts, Leuven, BE) and Maria Westvall (Centre for Research in Artistic Citizenship / CReARC/RMC, Copenhagen, DK).
 They will be assisted by John Sloboda (Guildhall School of Music, London, UK) and Lukas Pairon (SIMM, BE).